pteroctopus/fuzzmux.tmux/README.md

 ```

 **Notes:**
-- When disabling default bindings, fuzzmux will unbind its keybindings.
+- When `@fuzzmux-enable-bindings` is set to `'0'`, fuzzmux will unbind all its keybindings and clear its internal state.
 If you had tmux default bindings on those keys (like `prefix + f` for find-window), they won't be automatically restored.
 To restore tmux defaults, restart tmux or manually rebind them in your `.tmux.conf`.
+- When re-enabling bindings (setting back to `'1'`), fuzzmux will bind keys based on your current configuration options.
 - If `@fuzzmux-color-palette` is enabled and then removed from `.tmux.conf`, you need to manually unset it from tmux to return to defaults, or add this line to your `.tmux.conf` before loading the plugin:
   ```tmux
   set -gu @fuzzmux-color-palette